Ron Artstein

 Back to Ron Artstein's home

 Ron Artstein and Massimo Poesio.
 Inter-coder agreement for computational linguistics (survey article).
-To appear in Computational Linguistics.
+Computational Linguistics 34(4): 555-596, 2008.

 Abstract: This article is a survey of methods for measuring agreement among corpus annotators.
 It exposes the mathematics and underlying assumptions of agreement coefficients, covering Krippendorff’s alpha as well as Scott’s pi and Cohen’s kappa; discusses the use of coefficients in several annotation tasks; and argues that weighted, alpha-like coefficients, traditionally less used than kappa-like measures in Computational Linguistics, may be more appropriate for many corpus annotation tasks – but that their use makes the interpretation of the value of the coefficient even harder.